Melina-Singh/Machine-Fault-Detection/readme.md

 - **Upsampling Limitations**: Expanding feature maps from (7,7) to (224,224) may have caused information loss.
 - **Overfitting Risks**: A deep model with limited data necessitated strong regularization techniques.

-## **Conclusion & Future Work**
-While the system met classification requirements, reaching 81% accuracy, further improvements could enhance generalization and robustness.
-Potential future enhancements include:
-- **Richer Synthetic Data**: More advanced data augmentation or GAN-based synthesis.
-- **Parallel Feature Extraction**: Combining ResNet-50 and EfficientNet-B0 in a parallel configuration.
-- **Lighter Classifier**: Reducing model complexity to improve inference speed.

-This study demonstrates the feasibility of deep learning for motor fault classification, with room for optimization in future iterations. 🚀
+## **Conclusion**
+The system met classification requirements by achieving 81% accuracy.
+Despite dataset constraints and model complexity, it effectively classified motor faults across different SNR levels.
+The results highlight the potential of deep learning in fault diagnosis while acknowledging challenges in data augmentation and model scalability. 🚀